 The realm of vitamins is complex and multifaceted, playing a pivotal role in various physiological processes within the human body.
 As essential nutrients, vitamins facilitate a range of biological activities, including DNA replication, repair, and methylation, which are critical for maintaining cellular integrity and overall health.
 Riboflavin, for instance, serves as a crucial hydrogen carrier in redox reactions, while vitamin K functions as a key cofactor for gamma carboxylase, a vital enzyme involved in blood clotting.
-Furthermore, lactic acid bacteria and Bifidobacterium species possess the capacity to synthesize essential vitamins, including folate, riboflavin, cobalamin, pyridoxine, thiamine, niacin, and nicotinic acid, which are vital for a diverse array of metabolic processes (Batta et al., 2024; LeBlanc et al., 2013).
+Furthermore, lactic acid bacteria and

+Bifidobacterium species possess the capacity to synthesize essential vitamins, including folate, riboflavin, cobalamin, pyridoxine, thiamine, niacin, and nicotinic acid, which are vital for a diverse array of metabolic processes (Batta et al., 2024; LeBlanc et al., 2013).

-Fermented foods (yogurt, cheese, and fermented milk), are significant sources of various vitamins that promote digestive and general health.
-The gut microbiome also plays a vital role in producing several vitamins (B12, B2, B6, B9 and K), essential for energy metabolism, gene regulation, and immune response modulation within the intestinal environment (Pham et al., 2021).
-Cobalamin, or vitamin B12, is an essential water-soluble vitamin critical for hematopoiesis, red blood cell production and neuronal function, primarily derived from animal-based foods (Malik et al., 2023).
+Fermented foods (yogurt, cheese. and fermented milk) are significant sources of various vitamins that promote digestive and general health.
+The gut microbiome also plays a vital role in producing several vitamins (B12, B2, B6, B9, and K), which are essential for energy metabolism, gene regulation, and immune response modulation within the intestinal environment (Pham et al., 2021).
+Cobalamin, or vitamin B12, is an essential water-soluble vitamin critical for hematopoiesis, red blood cell production, and neuronal function; it is primarily derived from animal-based foods (Malik et al., 2023).
 The complex relationship between the consumption of fermented foods and the production of B vitamins by gut microbiota highlights the significance of maintaining a balanced and diverse diet for achieving optimal health.
-Notably, certain B vitamins have been associated with anti-tumorigenic effects, particularly against promonocytic lymphoma cells, highlighting their significance in maintaining digestive health and influencing cancer biology (Contestabile et al., 2020; Heilfort et al., 2022).
+Notably, certain B vitamins have been associated anti-tumorigenic with effects. particularly against pro-monocytic lymphoma highlighting their significance maintaining digestive health and influencing cancer biology (Contestabile et al., 2020; Heilfort et al., 2022).